 Requirements for a BA in Art - Art History

-Students working toward a BA in Art-Art History must complete a minimum of 120 semester credit hours, including the studio courses in the Art Foundations, 39 semester credit hours of Art History coursework, a minor course of study, and the University Core Curriculum requirements for a BA in the J.T. & Margaret Talkington College of Visual & Performing Arts.
-After completing the three Art History Survey courses in the Art Foundations, students select a seven course breadth of study with at least one course from a minimum of five of following areas:
+Students working toward a BA in Art - Art History must complete a minimum of 120 semester credit hours, including the studio courses in Art Foundations, 39 semester credit hours of Art History coursework, a minor course of study, and the University Core Curriculum requirements for a BA in the J.T. & Margaret Talkington College of Visual & Performing Arts.
+After completing the three Art History Survey courses in Art Foundations, students select a seven-course breadth of study, with at least one course chosen from a minimum of five of the following areas:

 Renaissance & Baroque Art

 Latin American Art

 Two final courses are then selected to determine an area of focus, which is capped off with the Senior Thesis.
 Students are encouraged to select a minor outside the department in collateral fields that enrich their educational experiences and opportunities.
 This minor course of study is designed to contribute to students' preparation for the Senior Thesis.